Get Featured in Media

 Every Shanghai guide mentions Xintiandi because it’s undeniably convenient and looks Instagram-perfect.
 It’s also where you’ll pay premium prices to stay in a kind of Disney version of old Shanghai.

-In my opinion, Xintiandi is great to visit, but it feels less authentic than Jing’an or the French Concession.
+In my opinion, Xintiandi is worth visiting, but it feels less authentic than Jing’an or the French Concession.

 Where I stayed in Xintiandi